mstksg/advent-of-code-2018/reflections.md

 translation of the problem prompt.
 The real interesting part is the building of the time cards, I think!
 And not necessarily the querying part.

-Parsing is, again, can be done by stripping the lines of spaces and using `words` and `readMaybe`s.
+Parsing, again, can be done by stripping the lines of spaces and using `words` and `readMaybe`s.
 We can use `packFinite :: Integer -> Maybe (Finite n)` to get our hours and minutes into the `Finite` type that `T` expects.